-Overview Reference Handle Connection Manager event alarms "INFORMIXCMNAME environment variable" on page 3-50 You can use the values of the INFORMIXCMNAME and INFORMIXCMCONUNITNAME environment variables "INFORMIXCMCONUNITNAME environment variable" when writing an alarm handler for the Connection on page 3-51 Manager.
-If the Connection Manager raises an event alarm, the Connection Manager instance name is stored in the INFORMIXCMNAME environment variable, and the Connection Manager connection unit name is stored in the INFORMIXCMCONUNITNAME environment variable.
+Overview Reference Handle Connection Manager event alarms "INFORMIXCMNAME environment variable" on page 3-51 You can use the values of the INFORMIXCMNAME and "INTEOPMIC MCONTINUENTAME onvironment variable" when writing an alarm handler for the Connection on page 3-51 Manager.
+If the Connection Manager raises an event alarm, the Connection Manager instance name is stored in Connection Manager connection unit name is stored in the INFORMIXCMCONUNITNAME environment variable.
 These environment variables are automatically created and set by the Connection Manager and you must not set or modify them.
-"CMCONEIC against a saidhle" an ann 2 17 Easier startup of Connection Manager "CMCONFIG environment variable" on page 3-17 If you set the CMCONFIG environment variable to the path and file name of the Connection Manager configuration file, you can start, stop, and restart the Connection Manager without specifying the configuration file.
+Easier startup of Connection Manager "CMCONFIG environment variable" on page 3-17 If you set the CMCONFIG environment variable to the path and file name of the Connection Manager Connection Manager without specifying the configuration file.
 The configuration file specifies service level agreements and other Connection Manager configuration options.
+1